PhD in Germany: Funded Doctoral Programs 2026

 Do I need a master's degree to start a PhD in Germany?

-In most cases, yes.
-German universities typically require a completed master's degree (or equivalent, such as a Diplom or Staatsexamen) for admission to doctoral programs.
-However, some structured programs accept exceptionally qualified bachelor's graduates — particularly in programs modeled on the fast-track system, where you can transition directly from a bachelor's to a PhD by completing select master's-level courses during the first year.
-In medicine, the Dr. med. can often be started during the later stages of medical studies.
+Yes.
+German universities require a completed master's degree (or equivalent, such as a Diplom or Staatsexamen) for admission to doctoral programs.
+Some structured programs accept exceptionally qualified bachelor's graduates through a fast-track system, where you transition directly from a bachelor's to a PhD by completing select master's-level courses during the first year.
+In medicine, the Dr. med. can be started during the later stages of medical studies.

 Is a PhD in Germany really free?